Brands manufactured by Allied Industries Ltd (Fisher & Paykel)

-Allied Industries Ltd, a subsidiary of Fisher & Paykel Ltd, was set up in 1957 to manufacture Murphy radios after obtaining the licence previously held by Westco (who had gone out of business).
+Allied Industries Ltd, a subsidiary of Fisher & Paykel Ltd and forerunner of Fisher & Paykel Electronics, was set up in 1957 to manufacture Murphy radios after obtaining the licence previously held by Westco (who had gone out of business).
 Initially Allied began manufacturing in the old Westco factory but moved to the new Fisher & Paykel factory in Mt.
 Wellington shortly afterwards.
-In 1967 the Amalgamated Wireless Valve Company of Australia (often refered to as AWA) became a partner and their Radiola brand radios were produced.
-Allied were also resposible for the manufacturing of various other products including TV tubes and electric fence controllers.
+In 1967 the Amalgamated Wireless Valve Company of Australia (often referred to as AWA) became a partner and their Radiola brand radios were produced.
+Allied were also responsible for the manufacturing of various other products including TV tubes and electric fence controllers.

 Postcard gratefully received from Mrs Tara Catt

 Goode Industries, as seen on the above postcard, was formed in the 1930's as G. C. Goode, they were cabinetmakers and built a huge range of radio cabinets for various manufacturers big and small.
 Its reasonably common to find a little medallion or wax-seal shaped sticker inside NZ manufactured radios with G. C. Goode Ltd on it.
 Allied must have purchased the company to produce cabinets for their Murphy and AWA Radiola products.